BANGKOK EYES PRESENTS -

 MAP

-We saw no changes to Soi 8's inventory this month - all is as it was...
-Below, a From-The-Archives pic...
+We noticed no changes to Soi 8's inventory this month - all is running smoothly...
+Below, is a For-The-Archives pic of the long-running inVite...

 SOI 8 Sukhumvit